jeremyschulman/netbox-plugin-auth-saml2/README.md

 *NOTE: This approach uses a reverse-proxy URL rewrite so that the standard Netbox Login will redirect the User to the SSO system.
 Please refer to the example [nginx.conf](nginx.conf) file.*

-*NOTE: Netbox plugin for SSO, v2.0+, supports Netbox version 2.9, 2.10.*
+*NOTE: Netbox plugin for SSO, v2.0+, supports Netbox version 2.9* *NOTE: Netbox 2.10 is not currently supporting - looking for help!*

 ## System Requirements